Salma-Yassin/Data-Base-Bash/README.md

       5) Back to connection menu
       6) Back to main menu

-11) Update Table
+6) Update Table:
-12) List Tables
+7) List Tables:
+   - Either lists all tables if any exist or tells the user that none exist.
-13) Back to main menu
+8) Back to main menu